-STUDY PROCEDURES
+STUDY PROCEDURES:

-Day→ Procedure ↓ Screening a Treatment Period Follow-up
+Day→ Procedure ↓ Screening ^a Treatment Period Follow-up

-Day -36 to -1 Day -1 Check-in Day 1 Day 2 Day 3 Day 4 Day 5 Day 7-10
+Day -36 to -1 Day -1 Check-in Day 1 Day 2 Day 3 Day 4 Day 7-10

 Written informed consent X

-Inclusion/exclusion criteria X b X
+Inclusion/exclusion criteria X ^b X

 Demographic data X

 Height X

 Weight X X

 Medical/ surgical history X

 Medication history X

-Physical exam c, d X X X
+Physical exam ^{c, d} X X X

-Vital signs (BP and HR), RR and temp c, e X X X X X X X
+Vital signs (BP and HR), RR and temp ^{c, e} X X X X X X

-Safety laboratories c, f X X X
+Safety laboratories ^{c, f} X X X

-Fecal occult blood f X
+Fecal occult blood ^f X

-Drug and alcohol screen g X X
+Drug and alcohol screen ^g X X

-Viral hepatitis/HIV serology g X
+Viral hepatitis/HIV serology ^g X

-12-lead ECG c, h X X X X X X X
+12-lead ECG ^{c, h} X X X X X X

 Urine pregnancy test i X X

-Serum Pregnancy test i X
+Serum pregnancy test i X

-Admission to CRU j X
+Admission to CRU ^j X

 Randomization X

-Apixaban administration k X X X X
+Rivaroxaban administration ^k X X X

-Study drug administration k X
+Study drug administration ^k X

-Stroke assessment k X X X X

-Experimental safety biomarker f X X
+Experimental safety biomarker ^f X X

-PD measurements c, l X X X
+PD measurements ^{c, l} X X X X

-PK sample collections m X X X
+PK sample collections ^m X X X X

-Adverse event monitoring X X X X X X X X
+Adverse event monitoring X X X X X X X

-Concomitant medication X X X X X X X X
+Concomitant medication X X X X X X X

 Discharge from clinical site X

 End of the study participation n X

-- Screening procedures are to be conducted -36 to -1 day before check-in on Day -1.
+- a.
+Screening procedures are to be conducted -36 to -1 day before check-in on Day -1.
 All subjects will be provided lifestyle and dietary guidelines appropriate for an anticoagulant study and for fecal occult blood testing.
-If the screening visit takes place within 3 weeks prior to check-in, the check-in procedures may be modified to exclude redundant procedures at the discretion of the Investigator. - Subjects should conform to the inclusion/exclusion criteria for the duration of the study.
-If a subject violates an inclusion or exclusion criterion at any point during the study, he/she may be removed from the study and replaced. - When timing for assessments coincide, PD assessments will be performed first followed by PK assessment(s) and then safety assessments. - A complete physical examination will be performed at screening.
-An abbreviated physical examination will be performed at check-in and prior to discharge from the clinical site. - Vital signs (blood pressure, heart rate, respiration rate, and temperature) will be measured at screening and check-in.
-Vital signs will be measured within 60 minutes prior to administration of apixaban on the morning of Days 1-4, within 30 minutes prior to study drug dosing, and at 1.5, 4, 8 and 24 hrs. post-study drug dosing. - Safety laboratory tests (hematology, coagulation, blood chemistry and urinalysis) will be performed at screening, at check-in (if the screening lab are not conducted within 3 weeks prior to check in), and prior to discharge.
-Blood samples for experimental safety biomarker assessments will be collected at pre-apixaban on Day 1 and post-apixaban 2.75 and 8 hours on Day 4.
+If the screening visit takes place within 3 weeks prior to check-in, the check-in procedures may be modified to exclude redundant procedures at the discretion of the Investigator. - b.
+Subjects should conform to the inclusion/exclusion criteria for the duration of the study.
+If a subject violates an inclusion or exclusion criterion at any point during the study, he/she may be removed from the study and replaced. - c.
+When timing for assessments coincide, PD assessments will be performed first followed by PK assessment(s) and then safety assessments. - d.
+A complete physical examination will be performed at screening.
+An abbreviated physical examination will be performed at check-in and prior to discharge from the clinical site. - e.
+Vital signs (blood pressure and heart rate), respiration rate, and temperature will be measured at screening and check-in.
+Vital signs will be measured prior to administration of rivaroxaban, within 30 minutes prior to study drug dosing, and at 1, 4, 8 and 24 hrs. post-study drug dosing. - f.
+Safety laboratory tests (hematology, blood chemistry and urinalysis) will be performed at screening, at check-in (if the screening lab are not conducted within 3 weeks), and prior to discharge.
+Blood samples for experimental safety biomarker assessments will be collected at pre-rivaroxaban on day 1 and post-rivaroxaban 3.75 and 5 hours on day 3.
 Fecal occult blood tests will be performed at check-in.
 Occult blood kits will be given to subjects at screening and should be returned at check-in.
 Occult fecal blood tests must be negative at check-in to continue study participation.
 In the event an occult blood kit is not returned, a rectal exam for stool sample may be performed at the discretion of the Investigator.
 Following the treatment period, coagulation parameters (WBCT result) must be not clinically significant prior to discharge.